 The argumentative theory of reasoning we have briefly sketched, though still too vague in many respects, has experimentally testable consequences.
-More specifically, claiming that reasoning is a social competence aimed at producing argument to convince others and evaluating such arguments makes it possible to engage in 'adaptive thinking': inferring structure and performance from function.
-The theory predicts when reasoning should be efficient, and when it should lead us astray, and how.
+More specifically, claiming that reasoning is a social competence aimed at producing arguments to convince others and evaluating such arguments makes it possible to engage in "adaptive thinking": inferring structure and performance from function.
+The theory predicts when reasoning should be efficient and when it should lead us astray, and how.
 These predictions can be pitted against relevant results from different areas of psychology - social psychology, psychology of reasoning and decision making, and developmental psychology.
-We briefly do so here (for a richer review, see Mercier & Sperber, 2009, In press).
+We briefly do so here (for a richer review, see Mercier and Sperber 2009, 2011).

 The first and most straightforward prediction of the argumentative theory is that people should be good at arguing.
 Any evolved mechanism should be good at performing the task it evolved for - otherwise it would not have evolved in the first place.
-And indeed, researchers studying persuasion and attitude change have repeatedly shown that when people are interested in the conclusion of an argument, they are much more influenced by a strong argument than by a weak one (see Petty & Wegener, 1998, for a review).
-Participants are also able to spot argumentative fallacies and to react appropriately to them (Hahn &

-Oaksford, 2007; Neuman, Weinstock, & Glasner, 2006; Rips, 2002).
-They can recognize the larger, macro-structure of arguments, keep track of the commitments of different speakers and correctly attribute the burden of proof - all these being skills needed to follow or take part in an argument (Bailenson & Rips, 1996; Ricco, 2003; Rips, 1998).
-When it comes to production, people have no problems generating arguments supporting their views or counter-arguments attacking an alternative (Kuhn, Weinstock, & Flaton, 1994; Shaw, 1996).
-Dunbar and Blanchette (2000, 2001) have demonstrated that people use deeper analogies when they aim at convincing someone.
-More generally, researchers who have looked at actual arguments and debates, even among untrained participants, are often "impressed by the coherence of the reasoning displayed" (Resnick, Salmon, Zeitz, Wathen, & Holowchak, 1993, 362).
+And indeed, researchers studying persuasion and attitude change have repeatedly shown that when people are interested in the conclusion of an argument, they are much more influenced by a strong argument than by a weak one (see Petty and Wegener 1998 for a review).
+Participants are also able to spot argumentative fallacies and to react appropriately to them (Hahn and Oaksford 2007; Neuman, Weinstock, and Glasner 2006; Rips 2002).
+They can recognize the larger, macrostructure of arguments, keep track of the commitments of different speakers, and correctly attribute the burden of proof - all these being skills needed to follow or take part in an argument (Bailenson and Rips 1996: Ricco 2003; Rips 1998).
+When it comes to production, people have no problems generating arguments supporting their views or counterarguments attacking an alternative (Kuhn, Weinstock, and Flaton 1994; Shaw 1996).
+Blanchette and Dunbar (2000, 2001) have demonstrated that people use deeper analogies when they aim at convincing someone.
+More generally, researchers who have looked at actual arguments and debates, even among untrained participants, are often "impressed by the coherence of the reasoning displayed" (Resnick et al. 1993: 362).

 The developmental evidence is even more striking.
-Nancy Stein and her colleagues have shown that children as young as three are perfectly able to engage in argumentation (Stein & Albro, 2001; Stein & Bernas, 1999; Stein & Miller, 1993).
-Preschoolers can even spot argumentative fallacies such as circular reasoning (Baum, Danovitch, & Keil, 2007).
-By contrast, standard reasoning problems have been found not to be even worth testing until relatively late in adolescence-and even then, performance tends to be abysmal (see, e.g., Barrouillet, Grosset, & Lecas, 2000).
+Nancy Stein and her colleagues have shown that children as young as three are perfectly able to engage in argumentation (Stein and Albro 2001; Stein and Bernas 1999; Stein and Miller 1993).
+Preschoolers can even spot argumentative fallacies such as circular reasoning (Baum, Danovitch, and Keil 2007).
+By contrast, standard reasoning problems have been found not to be even worth testing until relatively late in adolescence - and even then, performance tends to be abysmal (see, e.g., Barrouillet, Grosset, and Lecas 2000).

 As we mentioned earlier, the general conclusion most commonly drawn from the psychology of reasoning is that people are not very good at it.
 The second and more specific prediction of the argumentative theory is that people should reason much better in argumentative contexts.
 Reasoning should be more naturally triggered when people have to convince other people or to evaluate arguments aimed at convincing them.
-Moreover reasoning should be specifically adjusted for these goals and good at achieving them, just as, say, a corkscrew, being specially designed to pull out corks, is likely to be better at doing so than at performing other odd tasks it may occasionally be used for.
+Moreover, reasoning should be specifically adjusted to these goals and good at achieving them, just as, say, a corkscrew, being specially designed to pull out corks, is likely to be better at doing so than at performing other odd tasks it may occasionally be used for.
 There is much evidence to confirm this prediction.
-For instance, when people want to attack alternative views, they are very good at making use of modus tollens arguments (Pennington & Hastie, 1993).
-On the other hand, half of the people tested in standard reasoning tasks lacking an argumentative context fails on modus tollens tasks (Evans, Newstead, & Byrne, 1993).
+For instance, when people want to attack alternative views, they are very good at making use of modus tollens arguments (Pennington and Hastie 1993).
+On the other hand, half of the people tested in standard reasoning tasks lacking an argumentative context fail on modus tollens tasks (Evans, Newstead, and Byrne 1993).